-A .tar.gz file is a compressed archive format commonly used in Linux systems.
+A .tar.gz file is a compressed archive format used in Linux systems.
 The format combines multiple files and directories into a single file while reducing their size.
-It uses tar
+It uses tar for archiving and gzip

 for compression.

-Knowing how to unzip a .tar.gz file allows users to extract and access the archives' contents efficiently.
+Knowing how to unzip a .tar.gz file allows users to extract and access the archive's contents efficiently.

 In this guide, you will learn how to extract or unzip .tar.gz files in Linux.
+The tutorial also explains how to handle specific file extractions, preserve file ownership, and ensure security when working with untrusted archives.

 Prerequisites